-Alphonso Ogbuehi (2023)

-Professor of Marketing Department of Business and Public Leadership B.S. in Biology, the University of Kentucky at Lexington M.S. in Business Administration, University of Kentucky, Lexington Ph.
+Alphonso Ogbuehi (2023) Dean of the College of Business and Professional Studies Professor of Marketing Department of Business and Public Leadership B.S. in Biology, the University of Kentucky at Lexington M.S. in Business Administration, University of Kentucky, Lexington Ph.
 D. In Business Administration, the University of Memphis